varlardohaeris/emacs-archives/melpa/deft-readme.txt

 If you are experiencing slow performance with a large number of files, you can limit the number of files displayed in the buffer by seting `deft-file-limit' to a positive integer value.
-This limits the number of file widgets that need to be rendered, making each update faster.
+This limits the number of file buttons that need to be rendered, making each update faster.

 Deft also provides several hooks: `deft-mode-hook',